fitzcairn/Macro-Explain-o-Matic/README.md

 2. This is my first foray into writing a parse tree + interpreter.
 You have been warned. :)
 3. I'm also including all of the JS code I wrote to empower sites to take advantage of my API to do explain macros.

 For a good intro to WoW's macro language, please see: http://www.wowwiki.com/Making_a_macro.
-I owe much to Cogwheel, the author of this (and many other) articles.
+I owe much to Cogwheel, the author of these (and many other) articles.

 Good luck, and feel free to ping me with questions.